Elio Zamuto

-Elio Zamuto (born 1 May 1941 in Syracuse) is an Italian actor and voice actor.
+Elio Mazzamuto (born 1 May 1941), known professionally as Elio Zamuto, is an Italian actor and voice actor.

 Life and career

-Born in Syracuse as Elio Mazzamuto, Zamuto started his career in the mid-1960s, and had a prolific career between television and cinema, especially during the 1970s and mainly playing roles of seducer, gangster or police officer.
+Born in Syracuse, Sicily, Zamuto started his career in the mid-1960s, and had a prolific career between television and cinema, especially during the 1970s and mainly playing roles of seducer, gangster or police officer.

 As voice actor, he is best known as the official Italian dubbing voice of Tom Selleck in the TV-series Magnum, P.I.